Faq’s – General

 Appointment Policy: To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases will always be seen immediately, so an occasional appointment delay is inevitable.
 Our goal is to see each client on time.

 Patient Arrival Policy: Please arrive 5 minutes before your scheduled appointment.
 For your pet’s protection and the protection of other pets, all dogs must be on a leash and properly controlled while in the waiting area or exam rooms.
-All cats must be presented in an appropriate cat carrier or on a leash.
+All cats must be presented in an appropriate cat carrier.

 Payment Policy: We require full payment at the time services are rendered.
 For your convenience, we accept cash, check, American Express, Discover, Visa, MasterCard, and Care Credit.
 If your pet needs to be brought in by a friend or family member, please make sure that you have established a method of payment.